Ranking every player to wear No.7 for Barcelona since 1995

 Griezmann wore the No.17 shirt during a turbulent debut season at Barcelona before switching to the No.7 shirt that he wore at Atletico Madrid.

-The World Cup winner registered a respectable 35 goals and 17 assists in 102 appearances for the club, but the fact he’s now back on loan at Atleti tells you he never quite recaptured his best form.
+The World Cup winner registered a respectable 35 goals and 17 assists in 102 appearances for the club, but the fact he’s since been sold back to Atleti tells you he never quite recaptured his best form.

 Another symbol of the financial mismanagement and disastrous recruitment that defined the latter days of Josep Maria Bartomeu’s presidency.